robotpy/robotpy-cscore/docs/objects.rst

    .. py:method:: MjpegServer.setFPS(fps: int) -> None
       :module: cscore

-      Set the frames per second (FPS) for clients that don't specify it.
+      Set the stream frames per second (FPS) for clients that don't specify it.

+      It is not necessary to set this if it is the same as the source FPS.

-      :param fps: desired FPS
+      :param fps: FPS, 0 for unspecified

    .. py:method:: MjpegServer.setResolution(width: int, height: int) -> None